andrewdisley/realchange-cms/hugo/content/_index.md

   image: /assets/uploads/home-intro-whatis.jpg
 who:
   body: >-
-    People who are homeless or at risk of homelessness often face practical barriers.
-The Real Help fund application process supports people by funding items that will help support sustainable changes for a healthier and safer lifestyle.
+    Real Help Doncaster will provide homeless people with practical items they need to build new lives off the streets.
+This can include help with setting up a new home, furniture, a training course or cloths for an interview.
   heading: Who does Real Help support?
 how:
   body: >-